educandu/multitrack-audio-player/README.md

 ## Prerequisites

 * node.js ^20.0.0
-* optional: globally installed gulp: `npm i -g gulp`
+* optional: globally installed gulp: `npm i -g gulp-cli`

 The output of this repository is an npm package (`@educandu/multitrack-audio-player`).